emrahcom/emrah-docs/services/mail.md

 ##### DKIM record

 Create a new `TXT` record.
-Use `SELECTOR._domainkey.mail` as host.
+Use `SELECTOR._domainkey.SUBDOMAIN` as host.
 According to the example, it is `202204._domainkey.mail`.
 Get the content from `/etc/dkimkeys/202204.txt`.

 To check: